Home > Audio

-Below you’ll find an assortment of audio recordings of interest to Christian Feminists.
-The include talks given by Virginia Ramey Mollenkott, Linda Brebner, Alena Amato Ruggerio and musical compositions by Kathryn Christian and Marg Herder.
+Below you’ll find an assortment of audio recordings of interest to Christian feminists.
+They include talks given by Virginia Ramey Mollenkott, Linda Brebner, and Alena Amato Ruggerio, and musical compositions by Kathryn Christian and Marg Herder.

 “Lessons Learned by a Social Justice Advocate”